 After the Great East Japan Earthquake, the need for EV battery as back-up power source during a power failure heightened.
 With the increasing integration of renewable energy sources in the power mix world-wide, the additional value of EV as enabler for peak shaving and as back-up energy source attracted further attention.
 In October, the Association started a V2H extension work group to develop bi-directional charging specifications using the CHAdeMO DC charging interface.

 In January, CHAdeMO protocol ver.
 1.0 was published.
-Also in October, products using the DC discharge function based on the CHAdeMO protocol were developed and put into practical use, such as Nissan’s LEAF to HOME and Mitsubishi Motors’ MiEV Power BOX.
-The Association set up a WG to formulate the common specifications for the system interface in coordination with relevant parties.
+Also in October, products using the DC discharge function (V2X) based on the CHAdeMO protocol were developed and put into practical use, such as Nissan’s LEAF to HOME and Mitsubishi Motors’ MiEV Power BOX.
+The Association set up a WG to formulate the common specifications for the system interface in coordination with the relevant parties.

 With increased charger installation, the importance of sharing charger information became a common concern to charging infrastructure stakeholders.
 Amidst this backdrop, CHAdeMO Association has set up its Location Information WG.
 In March 2013, we started sharing key information on charging stations in the CSV format on the CHAdeMO Association website.